0-mostafa-rezaee-0/IRT_Item-Response-Theory/README.md

 ## 5. About This Project

 This repository provides a foundation for understanding the psychometric principles that underlie adaptive testing systems, enabling AI engineers to collaborate effectively with psychometricians in developing next-generation assessment platforms.

+## 6. Contact Information

+For questions not addressed in the resources above, please connect with [Mostafa Rezaee](https://www.linkedin.com/in/mostafa-rezaee/) on LinkedIn for personalized assistance.